(Please note: We will aim to keep the itinerary close to this schedule but this cannot be guaranteed)

 The menu is wholly vegetarian.
 Please let us know when you make your booking if you have any special dietary requirements (e.g. vegan option, allergies).
 With forewarning, we can cater for most diets!

 We welcome guests bringing offerings for the fireside in the way of songs and stories.
 However we do recommend that instruments are thought about carefully as it gets dark and damp - a treacherous time for fragile instruments.
 Time for songs and tunes from guests is all dependent on how each evening pans out, and we make no guarantee that we will be able to fit you in.
 So please don’t feel disappointed if the moment doesn’t happen.
-We also keep the time with the nightingales as only for our invited artists.
+Also, we keep the time with the nightingales only for our invited artists.

 That is very much up to you and your children.
 Under 18s need to be accompanied by an adult, and it is a late night journey so if they don’t mind staying up then they are very welcome.

-We believe firmly that this is an experience that should be accessible to all ages but we accept that in this day and age kids are not as accustomed to the demands of patient listening and the experience can be demanding in its expectation of your commitment to the periods of quiet reflective listening.
+We believe firmly that this is an experience that should be accessible to all ages but we accept that in this day and age many kids are not accustomed to the demands of patient listening and the experience can be demanding in its expectation of your commitment to the periods of quiet reflective listening.
 Each group depends on its members for that commitment to enter into a realm of guided silence and deep listening as any nature watcher would.
-If you feel your children may struggle with this then, maybe this is something discuss with them first about what it involves.
+If you feel your children may struggle with this then, maybe this is something discuss with them before booking.

 This is a growing project and we are looking to expand into other sites across the UK, especially the South West.
 If you know of somewhere that definitely has nightingales and could accommodate us in 2018 please get in touch.
 We would love to know more.